 Although some ancient historical accounts point to evidence of early trade dealings between China and Tanzania during the time of the Ming dynasty when China’s greatest adventurer, the 15th century admiral, Zheng He, reached the coast of Tanganyika (as it was then known) and the coastal archipelago of Zanzibar, political and diplomatic relations grew mostly during the 1961-89 socialist era, and then transitioned to the IMF-World Bank models of the past 27 years, characterized by economic reforms, political vagaries and globalization.

-Evidently, with the $7.6bn (Sh16tr) concessional loan to Tanzania just approved this July by China Exim Bank, Beijing’s major official lender, for building a major standard gauge railway line, the Sino-Tanzania relationship is acquiring truly strategic depth.
+Evidently, with the $7.6bn (Sh16tr) concessional loan to Tanzania approved in July 2016 by China Exim Bank, Beijing’s major official lender, for building a major standard gauge railway line, the Sino-Tanzania relationship has been acquiring truly strategic depth.

 To appreciate this we need note that an unprecedented China-Africa business forum comprising 300 delegates was hosted in Dar es Salaam in 2008.